-The results from the cost-based pricing model suggest that firms with a higher proportion of variable costs recognize cost-based pricing as being more important to their business (all else held constant).
+The results suggest that firms with a higher proportion of variable costs recognize cost-based pricing as being more important to their business (all else held constant).
 The results also suggest that firms selling more than 50 per cent of their output to the top five buyers prefer to use the cost-based pricing approach to set prices.
-Both of these firm-specific characteristics are a natural fit for cost-based pricing firms.
+These two firm-specific characteristics are predominant among cost-based pricing firms.
 What is likely to trigger a price change for these firms?
-If a firm changes prices in response to changes in their wage bills, domestic inputs, or foreign exchange, they are more likely to recognize this theory as an important explanation for their pricing behaviour.
+If a firm changes prices in response to changes in their wage bills, domestic inputs, or foreign exchange, they are more likely to recognize this theory as a good explanation for their pricing behaviour.

-Two prominent factors serve as the micro foundations of this theory: (i) firms that recognize cost-based pricing are sensitive to cost changes (wages bills, domestic inputs, and foreign exchange movements) in triggering price adjustments, and (ii) these firms are also more likely to be time-dependent price-setters who are reflecting regular price-reviewing practices.
+Two prominent factors serve as the micro foundations of this theory: (1) the firms that are sensitive to cost changes (wages bills, domestic inputs, and foreign exchange movements) in triggering price adjustments, and (2) the firms are likely to be time-dependent price-setters who do regular price reviews.